- The Barista Express has all you need in one handy dandy compact machine, including an espresso grinder, steamer, tamper, and hot water tap.

 Sweet fluffy sponge cake + liqueur spiked espresso sauce + fluffy clouds of cashew coconut cream= pure blissful heaven.

-- 2 batches of The Best Vegan Vanilla Cupcakes (enough to make 24 cupcakes, see instructions)
+- 1 batch The Best Vegan Vanilla Cake (enough to make a 2-layer cake), see instructions

 - 4 shots of espresso (or very very strong coffee)